Metrea: History

 Metrea was founded on August 26, 2016.

-The head of the Air & Space Group is Jon T. Thomas, former lieutenant general of the US Air Force.
+The head of the Air & Space Group is Jon T. Thomas, former lieutenant general of the United States Air Force.

 As of February 2025, it operated 15 Boeing KC-135R Stratotanker.

-4 aircraft were purchased from the Republic of Singapore Air Force when the latter retired them in 2019.
-They were delivered in late 2020. and 11 additional aircraft were purchased from the French Air and Space Force in June 2024, with 3 more pending delivery.
+Four aircraft were purchased from the Republic of Singapore Air Force when the latter retired them in 2019.
+They were delivered in late 2020.
+Eleven additional aircraft were purchased from the French Air and Space Force in June 2024, with three more pending delivery.